DragonRidersUnite/book/src/04-target-practice.md

 - If a target should be removed, then we'll mark it as `dead`
 - After we've checked all of our targets, we'll `reject!` the dead ones from `args.state.targets`

 Ruby makes that pretty easy.
 All you do is call the `#reject!` method on an array and pass in the logic for when an item should be removed.
-If you have an array of numbers and call reject on all of the numbers, only the odd ones will remain in the array:
+If you have an array of numbers and call reject on all of the even numbers, only the odd ones will remain in the array:

 ``` ruby
 nums = [3, 4, 5]